 By adopting these data-driven approaches—and thus assuming a Digital Utility of the Future posture—a utility is reducing costs, mitigating risks, enhancing customer experience, optimizing performance and gaining efficiencies, all while improving water quality and the environment more broadly.

 In 2016, NACWA convened a discussion group of thought leaders focused on the issues of smart water technologies and the Digital Utility concept.
 That discussion led to the formation of NACWA’s Smart Utility Task Force.
-The Task Force’s first initiative was the development of a paper entitled, Envisioning the Digital Utility of the Future, which outlines the opportunities presented by a move toward a digital utility.
+The Task Force’s first initiative was the development of a whitepaper, Envisioning the Digital Utility of the Future, which outlines the opportunities presented by a move toward a digital utility.